-The increasing globalization of economic relations, technology transfer, social and cultural interactions profoundly impacts on lives of more and more countries and individuals.
+The increasing globalization of economic relations, technology transfer, social and cultural interactions creates profound impacts on the lives of countless individuals.
 Although global economic growth has contributed to better living standards in many countries, it is failing to reduce poverty in the least developed parts of the world.
-For example, over the last 30 years, GNI for the Africa’s Sub-Saharan region has more than doubled, but the poverty rate remains constant at about 50% of population.
-At the same time, current consumption patterns in both developed and developing countries, together with shifting production and current technological developments bring about new environmental and social challenges.
-The development studies is therefore a crucial field to be investigated as it still lacks a shared academic understanding.
-How can we address the complex issue of development, so that we understand the global impact of development and ensure that even failures lead to constructive and working solutions?
+For example, over the last 30 years, GNI for Africa’s Sub-Saharan region has more than doubled, but the poverty rate remains constant at about 50% of the population.
+This is especially concerning given the fact that the developing countries and already developed countries have the same current consumption pattern.
+Together with shifting production and current technological developments bring about new environmental and social challenges.
+The study of development is, therefore, a crucial field to be investigated, as it still lacks a shared academic understanding.
+How we address this complex issue of development so that we understand the global impact of development and ensure that even failures lead to constructive and working solutions?

-This summer school will take a multidisciplinary approach to the concept of development in a globalized world and it will give you the opportunity to get your bearing in a growing and very complex field of study.
-Through debates and teamwork with other international students, experts and researchers, and by looking in detail into selected real-world case studies you will gain both the theoretical knowledge necessary to understand economic, social and environmental challenges related to development, but also the ability to apply that knowledge in real world settings.
+This summer school on DSG will take a multidisciplinary approach to the concept of development in a globalized world and it will give you the opportunity to get your bearings in a growing, complex field of study.
+Through debates and teamwork with other international students, experts and researchers, and by looking in detail into selected real-world case studies you will gain both the theoretical knowledge necessary to understand economic, social and environmental challenges related to development, but also the ability to apply that knowledge in real-world settings.

 Come to a beautiful city of Prague to:

 The program is conceived within a broader intellectual framework.
-We strongly believe that the multidisciplinary approach of the summer school is indeed the key to better understanding the underlying drivers as well as impacts: it is only by addressing the full set of political, economic, technological and environmental aspects connected to development cooperation, that we can conceptualize a successful way forward.
+We strongly believe that the multidisciplinary approach of the summer school is indeed the key to better understanding the underlying drivers as well as impact by addressing the full set of political, economic, technological and environmental aspects connected to development cooperation, that we can conceptualize a successful way forward.

 We will look into the frictions between globalization, development and sustainability created by international trade, multilateral system of global rules, and business and NGO activities in developing countries

-Through case studies, participants will understand how development and sustainability function in a real world context and how different concepts actually work in practice.
-This objective will be achieved by using case studies and looking into various aspects of development moving towards creating social development and businesses that are sustainable both financially and environmentally.
+Through case studies, participants will understand how development and sustainability function in a real-world context and how different concepts actually work in practice.
+This objective will be achieved by using real-life situations and looking into various aspects of development moving towards creating social development and businesses that are sustainable both financially and environmentally.

 The summer school will also provide a unique opportunity to discuss the reality of international development and moving towards sustainable models with practitioners such as Daniel Ogola, founder of successful Matibabu Foundation which provides health and education services in rural Kenya and Kibera, one of the largest slums on the planet.
-CNN presented Daniel Ogola as an agent of change seeing the opportunities instead of the obstacles and making difference in physical and economic health of the community and his story and experience are of great value to anyone studying sustainable development.
+CNN presented Daniel Ogola as an agent of change seeing the opportunities instead of the obstacles and making a difference in the physical and economic health of the community.
+His story and experience are of great value to anyone studying sustainable development.
 Visit ACADEMICS to find out more about the program.

 Since 2003 Prague Summer Schools brought to Prague more than a thousand outstanding students from all over the World for an intensive academic week to learn and discuss various topics.
 In 2013, SCHOLA EMPIRICA launched the first Prague Summer Schools on Globalization and Development.
 In 2016, a new summer school on sustainability was founded.
 Inspired by our discussions among the students and teachers on the interrelatedness of development, sustainability and globalization, we decided to create a new program which will address the development challenges through a multidisciplinary approach.